 Advocates' staff is a vibrant and diverse team of youth-serving professionals and youth activists.
 Staff come from a variety of backgrounds, including public health, law, social work, political science, international affairs, sociology, finance/administration and research, and are dedicated to improving adolescent reproductive and sexual health, securing young people’s rights, and realizing the Rights.
 Respect.Responsibility.® vision.

-Aimée Thorne-Thomsen has an extensive background in communications, movement-building, and leadership development across various social justice movements.
+Aimée is the Vice President for Strategic Partnerships at Advocates for Youth, where she oversees and coordinates the development, implementation, and evaluation of Advocates' strategic partnerships with youth activists and colleague organizations in allied social justice movements.
+She also oversees the Youth Organizing and Mobilization Team and the Policy Team.
 Prior to joining the staff at Advocates, she served as the Interim Executive Director for the Astraea Lesbian Foundation for Justice and the Executive Director of the Pro-Choice Public Education Project (PEP).
-Aimée has also held senior management positions in the non-profit and private sectors.
-She sits on the Board of Directors for Reproductive Health Technologies Project, Mobilize the Immigrant Vote and RH Reality Check.
-She is a member of the Women’s Media Center’s She Source and also volunteers as a Leader for the LiveStrong Foundation.
-She has spoken around the country at venues including Netroots Nation, Center for American Progress, and WE ACT Advancing Climate Justice Conference, and her writing and blogs have appeared on Daily Kos, Feministing, and RH Reality Check among others.
+She sits on the Board of Directors for SisterSong Women of Color Reproductive Justice Collective, Mobilize the Immigrant Vote and RH Reality Check and is a Public Voices Fellow.
+She has spoken around the country at venues including the NOW National Conference, Netroots Nation, Center for American Progress, and Facing Race, and her writing and blogs have appeared on Women's e-News, Daily Kos, Feministing, Feministe, and RH Reality Check among others.
 Aimée earned her Bachelor of Arts degree from Yale University and a Master of Public Administration from Baruch College, City University of New York.

 Jennifer Augustine is the Director of the HIV/STI Prevention Division at Advocates for Youth.
 She oversees the provision of technical assistance and training to national and community-based organizations serving high-risk youth.
 Jennifer has 14 years of experience in adolescent sexual and reproductive health.
 She received a Master’s in Public Health from the George Washington University and is a certified health education specialist.